chrisgrieser/hyper-seek/README.md

 ### Add link to selection
 Configure another [hotkey](https://www.alfredapp.com/help/workflows/triggers/hotkey/) to turn selected text into a Markdown link, with the URL of the first search result for that text as URL of the Markdown link.
 This feature is essentially a simplified version of [Brett Terpstra's SearchLink](https://brettterpstra.com/projects/searchlink/).

+### Auto-Update
+Due to the nature of this workflow, it is not going to be submitted to the Alfred Gallery.
+Therefore, the workflow includes its own auto-update function, which checks every day for a new update.

 ## Credits
 <!-- vale Google.FirstPerson = NO -->